You can use the Users List to manage your Higher Logic user records.

 - Click the magnifying glass icon to expand a search field, allowing you to find specific users by first/last name, email address, and company affiliation.
 The list will automatically update with each typed character and display all records (visible and hidden) that contain a match.
 Click the X to clear the search field to restore the original list.

 - Click the filter icon to view various filters you can apply to make it easier to find specific users.
 Filters include Company, Security Group, Admin Roles, and Moderation Status.
-A check mark next to the filter icon indicates an active filter.
+If the filter icon is solid orange (i.e., filled in), the list is refined by an active filter.
 Click the filter icon and click Clear Filter to restore the original list.

 Select a user to view additional details about them in the Preview Panel.
 A breakdown of their associated admin roles and security group(s) is provided at the bottom.